Determining CBDa and CBD Dosage For You

 Is It Possible To Take Too Much CBD?

 Researchers have found that 600 mg of CBD per day appears to be safe.
-But another study shows that CBD doses of up to 1,500 mg per day can be tolerated and are safe for many people (Ref: https://pubmed.ncbi.nlm.nih.gov/22129319/).
-But you should remember that research is still going on, and the experts don’t understand the possible long-term effects of CBD usage.
-The best way to decide the right dosage is to discuss your CBD use with your healthcare provider.
+But certain evidence suggests that CBD doses of up to 1,500 mg per day can be tolerated and are safe for many people.
+Still, you should remember that research into cbd and CBDa dosing is still new and ongoing, so the experts can’t understand all the possible long-term effects of CBD usage.
+The best way to decide the right dosage for you is to discuss your CBD use with a licensed healthcare provider.

-If you have decided to consume CBD to alleviate a chronic or acute condition, the dosage of the product may depend on many factors.
+If you have decided to consume CBD with CBDa as part of your daily supplement routine, the dosage of the product may depend on many factors.
 Finding the right dosage may take some experimentation and adjustments.
 The aforementioned article provides information on some of the factors that should be taken into consideration when determining CBD dosage for you.